 For international applicants additional administrative procedures may apply in relation to visa, residence permit and/or work permit requirements set by the government.
-The Service Centre International Staff (SCIS) will assist you in applying for the necessary permits.
+If you require a residence permit please send an email to email@example.com.
+For questions you may contact the Service Centre International Staff (SCIS).

 You are advised to submit your complete application at least two months before the start of your PhD programme.

 More information on different types of PhD positions at Leiden University, scholarships and funded PhD positions can be found here.